TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

 In this case, \verb"runTMS" will create a directory with the given name, run the simulation and put the results in the corresponding files.
 In addition to the data files, it will also create a "log" file to follow the progress of the simulation and register information and warnings, it will also copy the program script to \verb"prog.jl" for information and reproducibility.

-In addition to \verb"CreateState" and \verb"Evolve" there are other available phases: \verb"ToMixed" to turn a pure representation into a mixed representation, \verb"Dmrg" to use the DMRG algorithm, \verb"Gates" to apply gates and \verb"PartialTrace" to trace out some of the sites.
-In the near future, we will add more phases like saving to file and loading from file.
+In addition to \verb"CreateState" and \verb"Evolve" there are other available phases: \verb"ToMixed" to turn a pure representation into a mixed representation, \verb"Dmrg" to use the DMRG algorithm, \verb"Gates" to apply gates, \verb"PartialTrace" to trace out some sites and finally \verb"SteadyState" to compute the steady state of a Lindbladian.

+As already stated, more detailed information on the syntax and options can be found in the online documentation~\cite{tensormixedstates}.